arvindcsekar/GW-PTA-PINN/README.md

 <img width="680" height="470" alt="Total Timing Residual" src="https://github.com/user-attachments/assets/kVvPsh5Eacevib2nRFpn7.png" />

-While the residuals are structurally correct, waveform fidelity is compromised due to phase inaccuracies.

 ---

-## 🧪 RK4 Ground Truth Comparison
+## RK4 Ground Truth Comparison

 To validate the PINN outputs, a Runge-Kutta 4th order integrator was implemented for both ω(t) and φ(t).
 The RK4 evolution served as a ground truth reference for the PINN predictions.

-- ω(t) RK4 evolution matched analytic 2PN and Newtonian models.
-- φ(t) RK4 evolution was used to compare against PINN phase recovery, highlighting the misalignment.
+The ω evolution matched analytic 2PN and Newtonian models, confirming the correctness of the PINN training.
+The φ evolution was used to compare against the φ-PINN output, highlighting the misalignment and guiding architectural debugging.

 ---

-## ⚠️ Limitations
+## Architectural Commentary

-### φ(t) Evolution
-- Residual logic implemented correctly, but φ-PINN output remains misaligned.
-- Phase evolution shows incorrect slope and scale, likely due to output scaling and training instability.
-- Attempts to correct via bias terms and loss rebalancing were unsuccessful within time constraints.

-### Pulsar Term Fidelity
-- Earth/Pulsar ω(t) evaluations structurally correct, but frequency evolution is too flat over narrow slices.
-- Timing residuals computed, but waveform fidelity is compromised by phase inaccuracies.
+This project demonstrates the power and limitations of PINNs in modeling relativistic astrophysical systems.
+The ω-PINN successfully captured the dynamics of SMBHB orbital frequency evolution, including spin-aligned effects and post-Newtonian corrections.
+The φ-PINN, while structurally complete, revealed the sensitivity of residual-based training to output scaling, initialization, and domain coverage.

+The use of normalized time domains, hard boundary conditions, and autograd-based residuals reflects a rigorous approach to scientific machine learning.
+The integration of pulsar timing effects and waveform recovery showcases the extensibility of the architecture, even if the final results remain imperfect.

+The codebase is modular, reproducible, and grounded in physical reasoning.
+All modeling choices — from normalization to residual construction — are documented and physically motivated.

 ---

+## Limitations

+- φ-PINN output remains misaligned despite correct residual logic.
+- Pulsar timing residuals are structurally correct but lack waveform fidelity due to phase inaccuracies.
+- Training instability and narrow dynamic range of ω(t) over the domain limit the expressivity of φ-PINN.
+- Further refinement of architecture and training strategy is required for full waveform recovery.

+---

-## 📁 File Structure
+## File Structure